Read about how we process personal data and find out about your rights.

 We are also required to send personal data to the Higher Education Statistics Agency (HESA).
 HESA collects personal data relating to staff, students and leavers from Higher Education.
 Details of how HESA will process your personal data.

 From time to time, the University will transfer limited personal data outside the European Economic Area.
-Where this does occur, the University will adhere to the requirements of the General Data Protection Regulation and ensure that adequate technical and organisational controls are in place.
+Where this does occur, the University will adhere to the requirements of data protection legislation (i.e. ensure that standard contractual clauses are in place where there is no adequacy decision in place to cover the transfer and that adequate technical and organisational controls are in place.)
+The University ensures that appropriate agreements with regard to data sharing are in place with contracted service providers and international partner institutions outside the EU.

 You have a number of rights under the General Data Protection Regulation, including the right: